Wolkabout/WolkConnect-C/doc/templates/WolkConnect-Functional-Documentation.md

 # API examples

 ---
-To see how to exploit WolkConnect library APIs, visit one of the following files and look up detailed information in the Example Usage section:
+To see how to utilize WolkConnect library APIs, visit one of the following files and look up detailed information in the Example Usage section:

 * <a href="md_README.html">Simple example README.md</a> - demonstrates the sending of a temperature sensor reading
 * <a href="md_examples_full_feature_set_README.html">Full feature set example README.md</a> - demonstrates full WolkAbout IoT Platform potential